hemidactylus/mlops-speedrun-spamclassifier/README.md

 > (4) User IDs could be better defined as type UUID, but here we wanted to
 > keep things simple for demonstration purposes.

-First provide the Astra DB credentials by copying file `.env.sample` to `.env` and filling the required values (much like you did for the feature-store YAML file above).
+First, if you didn't do it already, provide the Astra DB credentials by copying file `.env.sample` to `.env` and filling the required values (much like you did for the feature-store YAML file above).